-With two new methods, scientists hope to improve genome-wide association studiesApril 26th, 2013 in Genetics /
+With two new methods, scientists hope to improve genome-wide association studiesApril 26, 2013 in Medicine & Health / Genetics

 As scientists probe and parse the genetic bases of what makes a human a human (or one human different from another), and vigorously push for greater use of whole genome sequencing, they find themselves increasingly threatened by the unthinkable: Too much data to make full sense of.